SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 --Script.register("CSK_FTPClient.OnDataLoadedOnReboot", main)
 ```

-If you make use of modules with "kind of" classes it is a little bit different.
+If you make use of modules with "kind of" classes for object-oriented programming it is a little bit different.
 Please check the chapters:
 [[ModuleName]_Model.lua with kind of "classes" for single instance](#modulename_modellua-with-kind-of-classes-for-single-instance)
 and
 [[ModuleName]_Model.lua with kind of "classes" and multiple instances](#modulename_modellua-with-kind-of-classes-and-multiple-instances)